williamapardis/SOLARIS/README.md

 ### Fluid Handling

 #### Pump Heads
 The [100CPT parastaltic pump heads](https://www.wmcpumps.com/100cpt-series-micro-peristaltic-pump) were purchased from Williamson Manufacturing Company and used with the [100 Series Tube Sets](https://www.wmcpumps.com/100200220-series-tube-sets).
+#### Motors
-These pumpheads are driven with the [HT11-021-G022 motor/gearbox](https://github.com/williamapardis/SOLARIS/hardware/electrical/datasheets/Motor) combo from Applied Motion Products.
+These pumpheads are driven with the [HT11-021-G022 motor/gearbox](https://github.com/williamapardis/SOLARIS/blob/main/hardware/electrical/datasheets/Motor/HT11_021_GXXX_RevA_GEARMOTOR_ASSY-3079755.pdf) combo from Applied Motion Products.
 The output of the gearbox is coupled to the pump head with a custom machined shaft.

 #### [tubing](https://www.mcmaster.com/5384K515/)